Marcifer/SlotMachine-for-Streamers/README.md

 ## Testing and explanation of commands

 It is time for *testing*, so let's go over the commands and how they work (**make sure, your SlotMachine source is hidden before testing!**).
+Once Slot Machine game starts with fsrst command !slotStart, any other command will work ONLY for user who started the game (exception is last command listed here, !slotsForceEnd).

-Try typing following commands into twitch/youtube chat:
+Try typing following commands into twitch/youtube chat for testing:

 -  !slotStart *points ammount* sets all pieces in action, if all checks are passed (minimum, maximum point ammounts, C# compiles, OBS source and scene names are correct, all arguments are happy, Lucifer smiles, etc..) it shows OBS source with Player Name (whoever started the game) and Credits with same ammount that are after the command !slots.
 Name of the points is by default called `points`, unless you changed it using your Points System of choice (or use Testing argument, described below).